PrefectHQ/prefect/docs/guides/prefect-deploy.md

     ### Automatically bake your code into a Docker image

-    You can create a deployment entirely from Python code by calling the `.deploy` method on a flow.
+    You can create a deployment from Python code by calling the `.deploy` method on a flow.

     ```python hl_lines="17-22" title="buy.py"
     from prefect import flow